 Supported Employment Services, an evidence-based rehabilitation strategy, targets individuals with the most significant disabilities who can obtain and retain competitive employment in the community if they receive intensive training, job coaching and ongoing support.
 Supported Employment Services are provided in partnership with the Oregon Health Authority, Addictions and Mental Health Services, and the DHS Office of Developmental Disabilities.

-VR’s services include assessment services to aid participants in determining their strengths, capabilities, skills, and interests; Guidance and counseling to help the individual make good decisions throughout the rehabilitation process; Training in independent living, including self-care, money management, and using community transportation; Provision of and support services for assistive technology, such as hearing aids, visual aids, or special computer software; Vocational training for specific work required skills; And, job search and placement services.
+VR’s services include assessment services to aid participants in determining their strengths, capabilities, skills, and interests; Guidance and counseling to help the individual make good decisions throughout the rehabilitation process; Training in independent living, including self-care, money management, and using community transportation; Provision of and support services for assistive technology, such as hearing aids, visual aids, or special computer software; Vocational training for specific work required skills; and, job search and placement services.